Kruthikabn/kruthidemo/README.md

 # kruthidemo
-This is my Github Repository
+This is my Github Repository.
 Author-Kruthika B N